awslabs/multi-agent-orchestrator/docs/src/content/docs/general/introduction.md

 ## 🚀 Building flexible AI systems

-To address these challenges and empower developers to quickly experiment with and deploy advanced multi-agent AI systems, we've created the **Multi-Agent Orchestrator** framework.
+To address these challenges and empower developers to quickly experiment with and deploy advanced multi-agent AI systems, we've created the **Agent Squad** framework.

-The Multi-Agent Orchestrator is a flexible and powerful framework designed for managing multiple AI agents, intelligently routing user queries, and handling complex conversations.
+The Agent Squad is a flexible and powerful framework designed for managing multiple AI agents, intelligently routing user queries, and handling complex conversations.
 Built with scalability and modularity in mind, it allows to create AI applications that can maintain coherent dialogues across multiple domains, efficiently delegating tasks to specialized agents while preserving context throughout the interaction.

 This project has been designed to address a wide array of use-cases, including but not limited to:
 - Complex customer support systems